The Morris-Jumel Mansion

 https://en.wikipedia.org/wiki/Eliza_Jumel

-Favorable tariffs and faster sailing technology made Atlantic trade in raw materials in raw materials and luxury goods and luxury products highly lucrative.
+Favorable tariffs and faster sailing technology made Atlantic trade in raw materials and luxury goods and luxury products highly lucrative.
 Stephen made his fortune as a merchant.
 Later as his business floundered, Eliza applied herself to the real estate trade, buying and selling land and renting properties downtown.

 Her success made large profits for her husband and herself at a time when it was very unusual for a woman to be so active in business.
 Stephen died in 1832 and Eliza married the ex-Vice-President Aaron Burr in the front parlor one year later.